Remote work monitoring hurts performance

 He goes on to list one of five predictions Gartner made on the future of privacy.
 Making predictions about aspects of technology is central to Gartner’s business.

-Excessive monitoring of remote workers is one of the nastiest forms of Taylorism.
+Excessive remote work monitoring is one of the nastiest forms of Taylorism.

 Lack of trust